eduk8s-labs/lab-python-containers/workshop/content/exercises/02-application-logs.md

 Any log messages recorded by an application should be logged to the console, either `stdout` or `stderr`.
 An application should not log to a file.

 The reason for logging to the console is it allow the container runtime to capture the logs from all containers and make then accessible, or pipe them into a log aggregation system.
-In the case of `podman`, logs can be accessed using the `podman logs` command.
+In the case of `docker`, logs can be accessed using the `docker logs` command.

 If your application logs to a file, the log file is only usually accessible within the container.
 To view the applications logs you would need to access the container.
 If log messages are sent to a file, and the log file is not truncated periodically, you could eventually exceed any file system quota granted to the container and cause a failure of the application.